Due before the start of lecture on March 31, 2026.

 reference first to the first node in a linked list of IntNode

-iteration to perform the same task.
+recursion to perform the same task.

 You do not need to code up these methods (or any method from Part I)